mentebinaria/maProc/README.md

 ![kill](assets/kill.jpg)

 # About ©️
-we will make the maProc libs available in the following organization [CoffeeCode](https://github.com/0xc0ffeec0de), even shout your maProc.
+we will make the maProc libs available in the following organization [CoffeeCode](https://github.com/0xc0ffeec0de), create your own maProc.
 The project's main creators are [Mob](https://github.com/VitorMob), [Buzzer](https://github.com/AandersonL) with all copyrights to Mente Binária.